bornfight/README/CONTRIBUTING.md

 - Enables running [doctoc](https://github.com/thlorenz/doctoc#readme) on any file with `<!-- START doctoc`
 - Adds every contentless .md file to the [topics-up-for-grabs](topics-up-for-grabs.md).

-After adding files, run `yarn scripts/create-readmes.ts` to generate tables of contents and other useful files.
+After adding files, run `yarn setup-structure` to generate tables of contents and other useful files.
 This could later be done on commit, but for now it is done manually.

 Each markdown file in a section uses [yaml front-matter](https://jekyllrb.com/docs/frontmatter/) to add a